redrohX/rbbnk-css/README.md

 ```

 ### utlities.css
+Utility classes are HTML classes that can be used to change a certain styling aspect of an element by adding the class to it.
+Often used in places where it's not always possible or easy to write custom CSS.
-There is also a `utilities-min.css` file which can be optionally included in the same base template, depending on if you're using Web Components in the form of Custom Elements with shadow DOM, or need to use utility classes on a more global level.
+There is an optional `utilities-min.css` file that can be included in the same base template as `styles.css`, which makes it possible to use these utility classes on a global level.
+There are a multitude of utility classes that we can add: spacing, typography, layout, colors, etc.

 ```html
 <!doctype html>